sttk/errs/README.md

 `errs` is a package for handling errors with reasons for Golang programs.

-This package provides the structure type `Err` which takes a parameter of any type as a reason of an error.
+This package provides the structure type `Err` which takes a parameter of any type as a reason for an error.
 This parameter is typically a structure type, and its name represents the reason, and its fields represent the situation where the error occurred.

 ## Features